 *Serotonin syndrome is a condition that can occur when the levels of serotonin, a chemical produced by your body, become too high.
 Serotonin syndrome can be life threatening.

 **Eye problems can include blurry vision, double vision, dry eyes, and pressure in the eyes.

 A concern that many people have about taking antidepressants is weight gain.
 It’s true that many antidepressants can cause weight gain, but some drugs are thought to cause less weight gain than others.
 Lexapro and Zoloft are two antidepressants that may cause less weight gain.
-If you’re concerned about this effect from taking an antidepressant, talk with your doctor.
+If you’re concerned about this effect of taking an antidepressant, talk with your doctor.

 The drug interactions of Lexapro and Zoloft are very similar.
 Before starting Lexapro or Zoloft, tell your doctor about all medications, vitamins, or herbs you take, especially if they’re listed below.
 This information can help your doctor prevent possible interactions.

 The chart below compares examples of drugs that can interact with Lexapro or Zoloft.

 |monoamine oxidase inhibitors (MAOIs) such as selegiline and phenelzine||X||X|